kaltura/DeveloperPortalDocs/documentation/PlayKit/AirPlay-iOS.md

 [![iOS](https://img.shields.io/badge/iOS-Supported-green.svg)](https://github.com/kaltura/player-sdk-native-ios)

-This article describes the steps required for adding support for AirPlay in iOS devices.
+This article describes the steps required for adding support for the AirPlay functionality in iOS devices.

 To add the AirPlay functionality:

 1. Enable the Audio, Airplay and Picture in the Picture background mode.
 2. In Xcode 8, select a target, and then under Capabilities > Background Modes, enable "Audio, Airplay and Picture in Picture".
 ![Alt text](https://github.com/kaltura/DeveloperPortalDocs/blob/playkit/documentation/PlayKit/EnableAirPlay.png?raw=true)

 3. Import MediaPlayer, and then create an MPVolumeView and add it to your view as follows: